smqd/util-jmxcli/README.md

 A command consist of three parts `bean-name`/`feature`/`param` that are separated by `/`.
 - `bean-name` is mandatory, it specify the target MXBean
-- `feature` optional, specify attribute or operation if feature is attribute name, it will retrieve the value of the attribute param is used as alias for printing instead of the real attribute name if alias is '-', no prefix and name is appended, print value only without name if feature is operation name, it will invoke the operation param is comma-separated list of arguments for the operation if feature is not specified, JmxClient will display all attributes and operations
+- `feature` optional, specify name of attribute or operation
+   If the feature is attribute name, it will retrieve the value of the attribute.
+   In this case, param is used as alias to print the name of the value instead of the real attribute name.
+   If alias is '-', that means no alias or name is assigned, then it prints only value without name.
+   If the feature is operation name, it will invoke the operation.
+   In this case,  param is comma-separated list of arguments for the operation.
+   If feature is not specified, it will display all attributes and operations of the MXBean.

 - `param` optional, it works differently depends on the feature

 ```bash